storj/docs/app/(docs)/object-mount/macos/installation/page.md

 - macOS 12 Monterey or later

-  (macOS 13 Ventura or later for advanced features such as Fast Copy & Fast Move)
+  (Note: macOS 13 Ventura or later for advanced features such as Fast Copy & Fast Move)

 - At least 300MB of free disk space
 - Internet connection for mounting cloud-hosted buckets, or LAN connection for mounting local buckets